-- 1. A USCIS receipt notice indicating that USCIS received your Form I-589; and - 2.
-An Application Support Center (ASC) notice for you and any eligible spouse and children included in your Form I-589 who are also in removal proceedings.
-Each ASC notice will indicate the individual's unique receipt number and will provide instructions for each person to appear for an appointment at a nearby ASC for collection of biometrics (such as your photograph, fingerprints, and signature).
-If you do not receive the ASC notice in 3 weeks, call 1-800-375-5283 (TTY: 1-800-767-1833).
+- A USCIS receipt notice indicating that USCIS received your Form I-589 application and - An Application Support Center (ASC) notice for you and any eligible spouse and children included in your Form I-589 application who are also in removal proceedings.
+Each ASC notice will indicate the individual's unique receipt number and will provide instructions for each person to appear for an appointment at a nearby ASC for collection of biometrics (such as your photograph, fingerprints and signature).
+If you do not receive the ASC notice in three weeks, call 1-800-375-5283.

-NOTE: If you also mail applications for other forms of relief that you are applying for while in removal proceedings, as specified by the instructions provided by counsel for DHS at your master calendar hearing, you will receive two notices with different receipt numbers.
+NOTE: If you also mail applications for other forms of relief that you are applying for while in removal proceedings, as specified by the Pre-Filing Instructions (see side B) provided by counsel for DHS at your Master Calendar hearing, you will receive two notices with different receipt numbers.
 You must wait for and take both scheduling notices to your ASC appointment.

-You (and your eligible spouse and children, regardless of age) must then:
+You (and your eligible spouse and children) must then:

-- 1. Attend the biometrics appointment at the ASC and obtain a biometrics confirmation document before leaving the ASC; and - 2.
-Retain your ASC biometrics confirmation as proof that your biometrics were taken and bring it to your future Immigration Court hearings.
+- Attend the biometrics appointment at the ASC and obtain a biometrics confirmation document before leaving the ASC and - Retain your ASC biometrics confirmation as proof that your biometrics were taken and bring it to your future Immigration Court hearings.

-NOTE: If the instructions above should change for submitting copies of the first three pages of your asylum application to the USCIS Nebraska Service Center for purposes of receiving the receipt notice and ASC scheduling appointment, you will be provided the changed instructions, either at the master calendar hearing or at another point in the Immigration Court proceedings.
-Follow the instructions you are provided, or else you may not receive the ASC biometrics scheduling notice in a timely manner.
+NOTE: If the instructions above should change for submitting copies of the first three pages of your asylum application to the USCIS Nebraska Service Center for purposes of receiving the receipt notice and ASC scheduling appointment, you will be provided the changed instructions, either at the Master Calendar hearing or at another point in the Immigration Court proceedings.
+Please follow the instructions you are provided, or else you may not receive the ASC biometrics scheduling notice in a timely manner.